magento/pwa-studio/packages/extensions/adobe-plugin-braintree-three-d-secure/README.md

-# GoMage Braintree 3D Secure
+# Adobe Braintree 3D Secure

-GoMage Braintree 3D Secure
+Adobe Braintree 3D Secure

 That plugin works only as a  fix bugs of PWA Studio and adds 3d secure part.